 Your initial days on the project will be taken up with some basic training prior to carrying out any activities with the children.

-Typical daily tasks can include entertaining and playing with the children; preparing and cleaning the school; assisting local staff prepare teaching material and resources; teaching basic education concepts to some of the children; assisting in musical and physical therapy; and, preparing and walking the horses.
-If you have the required skills and you are staying for a longer duration (minimum 8 weeks), you will also learn how to conduct horse and physical therapy.
+Typical daily tasks can include entertaining and playing with the children; preparing and cleaning the school; assisting local staff prepare teaching material and resources; teaching basic education concepts to some of the children and assisting in musical and physical therapy.
+If you have the required skills and you are staying for a longer duration (minimum 8 weeks), you will also learn how to conduct physical therapy.

 Working with children can be physically and emotionally demanding, however, it is very rewarding and the project achieves a good balance between a range of volunteer work activities and downtime.